Recognizing Visibility Graphs of Polygons with Holes and Internal-External Visibility Graphs of Polygons: Preliminaries and Definitions

-In this algorithm we reconstruct each pseudo line as a chain of line segments in the plane.
-This algorithm receives as input, the initial vertical order of pseudo lines and for each pseudo line, a queue that contains the order of intersections of this pseudo line with other pseudo lines from left to right.
-There is no duplicate member in a queue $S_i$, otherwise, $l_i$ must intersect another pseudo line $l_j$ more than once which is a contradiction and in these cases the algorithm rejects the input.
-The algorithm starts with $n$ queues, $L^\prime _i s$, each of which will contain the sequence of vertices of the corresponding chain of the pseudo line $l_i$ and has $(0,i)$ as the initial point of $l_i$.
-Then, in each step, the algorithm finds two pseudo lines that intersect and swaps their order along an imaginary vertical sweep line that moves from left to right.
-This algorithm, for each intersection between a pair of pseudo lines $l_p$ and $l_q$, adds three points to $L_p$ and $L_q$ to swap their order(See Fig.~\ref{fig:1}-b).
-When the algorithm cannot find a proper pair of pseudo lines to swap, it means that the input is not recognizable and input is rejected.
-As Fig.~\ref{fig:1}-c shows, when there is more than one choice for $(p,q)$, any one can be selected and it does not affect the rest of the algorithm.
+In this algorithm, we reconstruct each pseudo-line as a chain of line segments.
+This algorithm receives as input, the initial vertical order of pseudo-lines and a queue $S_i$ for each pseudo-line that contains the left to right order of intersections of this pseudo-line with other pseudo-lines.
+There is no duplicate member in $S_i$'s, otherwise, $l_i$ must intersect another pseudo-line $l_j$ more than once which is a contradiction and in these cases, the algorithm rejects the input.
+The algorithm starts with $n$ empty queues, $L_i$'s, each of which will contain the sequence of vertices of the corresponding chain of the pseudo-line $l_i$.
+The point $(0,i)$ is inserted into $L_i$ as the initial point of $l_i$.
+Then, in each step, the algorithm finds two pseudo-lines that intersect and swaps their order along an imaginary vertical sweep line that moves from left to right.
+This algorithm, for each intersection between a pair of pseudo-lines $l_p$ and $l_q$, adds three points to $L_p$ and $L_q$ to swap their order(See Fig.~\ref{fig:1}-b).
+When the algorithm cannot find a proper pair of pseudo-lines to swap, it means that the input is not recognizable and the input is rejected.
+As Fig.~\ref{fig:1}-c shows, when there is more than one choice for $(p,q)$, anyone can be selected and it does not affect the rest of the algorithm.

-This algorithm recognizes and reconstructs a \textit{PseudoLineArrangement} in polynomial time and obtains a set of pseudo lines, which their break-points do not necessarily correspond to their intersections.
-For example, point $P$ in Fig.~\ref{fig:1}-b is not an intersection between the pseudo lines.
-It is simple to verify that we can simply remove these non-intersection break-points from the pseudo lines without violating input configuration constraints.
-Fig.~\ref{fig:1}-d shows how removing these extra break-points from the chains produces, new \textit{PseudoLineArrangement} which have the same order of intersections as the input configuration.
+This algorithm recognizes and reconstructs a \textit{PseudoLineArrangement} in polynomial time and obtains a set of pseudo-lines, which their break-point vertices do not necessarily correspond to their intersections.
+For example, point $P$ in Fig.~\ref{fig:1}-b is not an intersection between the pseudo-lines.
+It is simple to show that we can remove these non-intersection break-point vertices from the pseudo-lines without violating input configuration constraints.
+Fig.~\ref{fig:1}-d shows how removing these extra break-point vertices from the chains produces new \textit{PseudoLineArrangement} which have the same order of intersections as the input configuration.